Fig. 1a: A wide view of the office. Photo by Aris Noutsos.

 Fig. 20: The icosahedral cell-first projection of the Rectified 600-cell.
 The 600 Tetrahedra of the 600-cell are here replaced by their rectifications, which are Octahedra.
 In the position of each of the 120 vertices of the 600-cell 120 Icosahedra (the vertex figure of the 600-cell) appeared.
 Because all cells are regular, this is the last of the three semi-regular polychora.

-You can see how this might be built from Zometool parts by looking at the Eusebeia page on the Rectified 600 cell.
+How to build: After studying the perspective-flattened Icosahedra in the model of the 600-cell, have a look at the Eusebeia page on the Rectified 600 cell.
 Also recommended is David Richter's page on the rectified 600-cell.
-This model is no longer in my office.

 The last 4 polychora have hexacosichoric symmetry.